 Step 4: Select a noise shaping option.
 Higher settings will boost noise in frequency ranges that are less audible to the human ear and will cut noise in frequency ranges that are more audible to the human ear.

 Step 5: If you have completely silent segments in your song, you'll likely want to enable "Auto-Blanking".
 This feature mutes dither when the input is silent for at least 0.7 seconds.

 With my audio interface's output cranked all the way up, at a bit depth of 16, dither amount set to "Strong", and noise shaping set to "Off", I'm just able to hear the noise that dither introduces.
 This is essentially a worst case scenario because it's quite uncommon to bounce music below a bit depth of 16.

 With my audio interface's output cranked all the way up, at a bit depth of 16, dither amount set to "Medium", and noise shaping set to "Higher", any noise I could make out before almost completely vanishes.

 What Are Those Other Dither Functions in Ozone?

 Harmonic Suppression: Moves harmonic distortion quantization away from overtones of audible frequencies.

 Limit Peaks: Suppresses spurious peaks of high-frequency shaped noise.

 Filter DC Offset: Filters DC Offset in real-time before the maximizer.
-Maximizer or Vintage Limiter module must be in signal chain to enable DC offset filtering.
+Ozone's Maximizer or Vintage Limiter module must be in the signal chain to enable DC offset filtering.